syncfusion-content/ej2-react-docs/ej2-react/multi-select/checkbox.md

 ---
 layout: post
-title: Checkbox in React Multi select component | Syncfusion
+title: Checkbox in React MultiSelect Component | Syncfusion
-description: Learn here all about Checkbox in Syncfusion React Multi select component of Syncfusion Essential JS 2 and more.
+description: Learn here all about checkbox in Syncfusion Essential React MultiSelect component, its elements and more.
 control: Checkbox
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Checkbox in React Multi select component
+# Checkbox in React MultiSelect Component

 The MultiSelect has built-in support to select multiple values through checkbox, when [`mode`](https://ej2.syncfusion.com/react/documentation/api/multi-select/#mode) property set as `CheckBox`.